How to Install and Configure Nginx on CentOS and Rocky Linux

 sudo systemctl status nginx

-Note: If you already have an Apache server running, you will need to disable it before starting Nginx.
-Use the sudo service httpd stop command.
-Bear in mind that disabling Apache will bring down any currently hosted website.
+Note: If you have an Apache server running, stop it before starting Nginx: sudo service httpd stop.
+To disable automatic starts, run sudo systemctl disable httpd.
+Stopping Apache brings down any currently hosted website on that server.

 Step 5: Configure Nginx to Start on Boot